mozilla-ai/lm-buddy/CONTRIBUTING.md

 # Publishing

-First, test on test pypi:
+This is only relevant for maintainers / Mozilla.ai internal people.
+Use the local installable package workflow above for iteration locally.

+## setup

+This only needs to be done once.
 You should have access to the API key via 1password.
-Make sure the 1password cli is installed (`brew install 1password-cli`)
+Make sure the 1password cli is installed (`brew install 1password-cli`).

 set up poetry to use the key(s):